St John's, Worcester: Centre of the suburb

 The heart of the suburb consists of one A road, the A44 which is known as the Bromyard Road and the B4206, Malvern Road.
 The B4485, Bransford Road joins Malvern Road.
-The A44 rises a little from New Road, avoiding the frequent flooding of the New Road cricket ground and adjacent soport fields.
+The A44 rises a little from New Road, avoiding the frequent flooding of the New Road cricket ground and adjacent sports fields.
 Road access to St John's was often cut by the flooding of New Road by the River Severn.
 Road works in (2018?) raised the level of New Road, maintaining access between Worcester City Centre and St John's.
-Larger buildings include a Sainsburys and Aldi supermarket, three high rise apartment buildings, a sports centre, a Catholic church and a Church of England church, and a library.
+Larger buildings include a Sainsbury's and Aldi supermarket, three high-rise flats, a sports centre, a Catholic church a Church of England church, and a library.
 A post office, two dentists, a chiropractic clinic, several barbers, two butchers and many other independent shops will be found in the area.
 The last remaining bank in St John's, Lloyds, is scheduled to close in March 2021.

-An important landmark is the Church of St John in Bedwardine which is Church of England.
+An important landmark is the Church of St John in Bedwardine which is the Church of England.